 JG, TTO, AT, AR, IK, GA, ALT, JC, and MS conceived the study.
 CWYH, RJW, and ALT generated and shared data for the validation dataset.
 JG, TTO, AST, AR, and SSM aggregated the training datasets.
 JG and AR normalized the training and validation datasets.
 JG, TTO, AST, AR, VC, ALT, JC, and MS analyzed and interpreted the data regarding the vaginal microbiome, the DREAM challenge outcomes, and findings from the challenge participants models.
 JG, TTO, AST, CWYH, RJW, ZW, PN, AK, EK, ALT, JC, and MS were major contributors in writing the manuscript.
 All authors read and approved the final manuscript.

 Competing Interests

-The Authors declare no Competing Financial or Non-Financial Interests.
+Antonio Parraga-Leo and Patricia Diaz-Gimeno are receiving hononaria from the IVI Foundation.
+The remaining authors declare no Competing Financial or Non-Financial Interests.

 Data availability